RocketChat/docs-old/3. Installing and Updating/Ubuntu.md

 tar zxvf rocket.chat.tgz
 ```

 this will expand everything into a `bundle` directory.

-Next, set environment variables and run the server:
+Next, make sure MongoDB server is already up and running.
+Then, set environment variables and run the Rocket.Chat server:

 ```
 mv bundle Rocket.Chat